 - 8.515.7.A.
 All HCBS-BI services must be prior authorized by the Department or its agent. - 8.515.7.B.
 The Department shall develop the Prior Authorization Request (PAR) form to be used by case managers in compliance with all applicable regulations. - 8.515.7.C.
 The Department or its agent shall determine if the services requested are: - 1.
-Consistent with the Client's documented medical condition and functional capacity; - 2.
-Reasonable in amount, scope, frequency, and duration; - Not duplicative of the other services or supports included in the Client's PCSP; - 4.
-Not for services for which the Client is receiving funds to purchase; and - 5.
-Do not total more than 24 hours per day of care. - 8.515.7.D.
+Consistent with the client's documented medical condition and functional capacity; - 2.
+Reasonable in amount, scope, frequency, and duration; - 3.
+Not duplicative of the other services or supports included in the client's Service Plan; - 4.
+Not for services for which the client is receiving funds to purchase; and - 5.
+Do not total more than 24 hours per day of care.

+- 8.515.7.D.
 Revisions to the PAR that are requested six months or more after the end date shall be disapproved. - 8.515.7.E.
 Approval of the PAR by the Department or its agent shall authorize providers of HCBS-BI services to submit claims to the fiscal agent and to receive payment for authorized services provided during the period of time covered by the PAR. - 1.
-Payment for HCBS-BI services is also conditional upon:

-- a.
-The Client's eligibility for HCBS-BI services; - b.
+Payment for HCBS-BI services is also conditional upon: - a.
+The client's eligibility for HCBS-BI services; - b.
 The provider's certification status; and - c.
 The submission of claims in accordance with proper billing procedures. - 8.515.7.F.
 The prior authorization of services does not constitute an entitlement to those services.

-All services provided and reimbursed must be delivered in accordance with regulation and be necessary to meet the Client's needs. - 8.515.7.G.
-Services requested on the PAR shall be supported by information on the PCSP and the LOC Screen. - 8.515.7.H.
+All services provided and reimbursed must be delivered in accordance with regulation and be necessary to meet the client's needs. - 8.515.7.G.
+Services requested on the PAR shall be supported by information on the Service Plan and the ULTC-100.2 assessment. - 8.515.7.H.
 The PAR start date shall not precede the start date of HCBS-BI eligibility in accordance with Section 8.515.6. - 8.515.7.I.
 The PAR end date shall not exceed the end date of the HCBS-BI eligibility certification period.